 IUCN Red List: NE - Not Evaluated or not listed

-The Bloodfin Tetra is a more slim-bodied species of tetra.
-This fish will generally reach just under 2 1/4 inches (5.5 cm) and has a general lifespan of about 5 - 8 years, though can live over 10 years in a well maintained habitat.
-It has body colors ranging from a beige-orange to a silver, picking up some flashy neon highlights.
-Their most distinguishing characteristic and their namesake is derived from the bright red color at the base of its anal fin and on the lower half of the tail fin.
+The Bloodfin Tetra is a slim-bodied species of tetra.
+This fish will generally reach just under 2 1/4 inches (5.5 cm).
+It is quite a long-lived fish with a general lifespan of about 5 to 8 years, yet it can live over 10 years in a well-maintained habitat.
+Its body colors range from a beige-orange to a silver, picking up some flashy neon highlights.
+The Bloodfin Tetra's most distinguishing characteristic, from which it gets its name, is the bright red color at the base of its anal fin and on the lower half of the tail fin.

 Size of fish - inches: 2.2 inches (5.51 cm)

-Lifespan: 10 years - They generally have a life span of about 5 - 8 years, but have been known to live for 10 years or more.
+Lifespan: 10 years - They generally have a life span of about 5 to 8 years but have been known to live for 10 years or more.

 Fish Keeping Difficulty

 This tetra makes a great fish for beginners!
-They are very hardy and adapt to a variety of water conditions within reason.
-In a house that maintains a decent room temperature these fish can even do well without a heater, although in a cooler aquarium their color will not be at its best.
+They are very hardy and adapt to a variety of water conditions.
+In a well-insulated house, these fish can even do well without a heater, though a cooler aquarium will not show their coloring to best effect.